Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Published from China, broadening the geographic representation of reported SETD5 cases beyond predominantly Western cohorts.

-What was studied: Researchers investigated whether de novo variants in chromatin-modifying genes -- including CHD4, CNOT3, and SETD5 -- could be associated with moyamoya angiopathy, a rare cerebrovascular condition that causes narrowing of brain blood vessels.
+Researchers investigated whether new, spontaneous (de novo) variants in genes that control chromatin, the structure that DNA is packaged into, including CHD4, CNOT3, and SETD5, could be associated with moyamoya angiopathy, a rare condition that causes progressive narrowing of blood vessels in the brain.

 • Identified moyamoya angiopathy in individuals with de novo SETD5 variants, establishing for the first time that SETD5 haploinsufficiency may increase the risk of this cerebrovascular condition.